University of Texas at El Paso Academic Catalog

 Progression

 Students must successfully complete all prerequisite courses to progress through the curriculum sequence.
 Repeating a course disrupts the normal timeline of progression.
 Successful completion of a failed course does not guarantee automatic progression into succeeding courses.
-Students who vary from the normal timeline are placed in subsequent courses on a space-available basis each semester which include clinical .
+Students who vary from the normal timeline are placed in subsequent courses on a space-available basis each semester which include clinical.
 Successful passing of selected standardized exams at or above a level designated by the College of Nursing is also linked with progression.
-(Please refer to “Progression policy” in the current SON undergraduate student handbook).
+(Please refer to “Progression policy” in the current CON undergraduate student handbook).

 Nursing Course Withdrawal and Repeat Policy